False confession: Japan

+Iwao Hakamata was convicted of murder largely because of a forced confession coerced through threats and violence, spending 57 years behind bars and becoming the world's longest-serving death row inmate.
+He was acquitted when DNA evidence showed that he could not have been the killer.

 In 2007, thirteen men and women, ranging in age from their early 50s to mid-70s, were arrested and indicted in Japan for buying votes in an election.
 Six confessed to buying votes with liquor, cash and catered parties.
 All were acquitted in 2007 in a local district court, which found that the confessions had been entirely fabricated.
 The presiding judge said the defendants had "made confessions in despair while going through marathon questioning."